Steps To Protect Your Investment

 What is the difference between silverfish and firebrats?

-Silverfish are typically silver, as their name suggests.
+Silverfish in Hendersonville are typically silver, as their name suggests.
 Firebrats, which get their name from the fact that they like to be near the heat generated by fireplaces, are not silver.
 They are a mottled mix of black, brown, and orange.

 A silverfish has a shiny exoskeleton.
 Firebrats are not shiny.
 This is partly due to the fact that firebrats have tiny hairs.